Fiat Mini platform: Specification

 Developed in the late 1990s in Turin, Italy, the Mini platform was designed to be adaptable to the city cars sold by Fiat Group.
 The Mini platform replaced the old Panda platform (code project Type Zero; Tipo Zero in Italian) dating back to 1980.
-All components were totally new, and were made to be adaptable to more types of small vehicles (including hatchback, convertible and crossover SUV).
+All components were completely new, and were made to be adaptable to more types of small vehicles (including hatchback, convertible and crossover SUV).
 The frame makes heavy use of high-strength steel.
 Cars built on the Mini platform can accommodate either front- or four-wheel drive, using only front-mounted transverse engines.
-The standard version was of the platform is designed for MacPherson strut front suspension and torsion beam rear suspension but the four wheel drive version was re-engineered with independent semi-trailing arms rear suspension and electronic Limited slip differential.
+The standard version was of the platform is designed for MacPherson strut front suspension and torsion beam rear suspension but the four wheel drive version was re-engineered with independent semi-trailing arms rear suspension and electronic limited-slip differential.
 A concept version was used in the 1999 Fiat Ecobasic prototype, powered by a small 1.2 JTD Multijet engine, but the first production vehicle on the platform was the Mk2 Fiat Panda in 2003 – a five-door hatchback with a high roof which allowed for increased interior space compared to most of its competitors.

 The architecture has been developed for production by Fiat in Poland, in Mexico by Chrysler (when the Fiat 500 was adapted for sale in the USA) and later in Italy at Pomigliano d'Arco plant (when production of the Fiat Panda Mk3 began there).
 The Mini platform has a wheelbase of 2,299mm in the standard version (2,305mm in 4x4 version), which is used on the Fiat Panda Mk2.
 In 2007, the platform spawned two smaller three-door hatchbacks: the Fiat 500 and Ford Ka Mk2.
-A Long wheelbase version (2,390mm) of the platform was used in the Lancia Ypsilon Mk3, launched in 2011.
-In 2012, the third generation of Fiat Panda was launched, again using the standard-wheelbase version, but at the 2,305mm wheelbase previously used only for the 4x4 mode.
+A long-wheelbase version (2,390mm) of the platform was used in the Lancia Ypsilon Mk3, launched in 2011.
+In 2012, the third-generation Fiat Panda was launched, again using the standard-wheelbase version, but at the 2,305mm wheelbase previously used only for the 4x4 mode.
 Vehicles based on Fiat Mini platform: